gilch/hissp/README.md

 If you've never used a Lisp before, don't let this scare you.
 You should be able to read this much after completing the tutorials.

-Hissp is modular and the reader included for Lissp is not the only one.
+Hissp is modular, and the reader included for Lissp is not the only one.
 Here's a native unit test class from the separate [Hebigo](https://github.com/gilch/hebigo) prototype, a Hissp reader implementing a language designed to resemble Python: